-Over the years many people, of course, helped out with this project, and encouraged both Paul and me in our efforts.
+Over the years many people and organizations, of course, helped out with this project, and encouraged both Paul and me in our efforts.
 Over several decades the assistance of Patricia K. Maus, UMD Archivist and Curator of Special Collections, including "The Paul Buffalo Collection" of the Northeast Minnesota Historical Collections at the University of Minnesota Duluth, has been invaluable.
 For what now seems like forever she has been a great friend as well as a wonderful advisor and professional keeper of our printed transcripts and audiotaped words.
 For that help and encouragement all of us should be grateful.

 Special thanks goes to Lynn Sandness for his invaluable help in preparing the original taped interviews for digitalization <www.d.umn.edu/cla/faculty/troufs/Buffalo/pbinterviews.html#audiotape>, to Brian D. McInnes for his invaluable assistance in transcribing the International Phonetic Alphabet from Paul's narration transcripts into the contemporary Double Vowel System of notation, and to Tom and Patty Cartier for their support of the Paul Buffalo project.

 To many others we are also endebted. . . .

 1. Uncertainty surrounds the origin of the name "Ojibwa."
 Historians frequently suggest the name originally meant "to roast until puckered up," referring to a style of moccasin with a puckered seam worn only by the Ojibwa.
 The name "Chippewa," by which the Ojibwa are frequently known, is thought to be a result of misunderstanding and faulty recording of the native word "Ojibwa."
 Most Ojibwa consider their appropriate name Anishinaubag, or more popularly Anishinabe, which means something like "real or genuine people."
 Cf., "Early Indian Life in the Lake Superior Region," Timothy G. Roufs, in Duluth: Sketches of the Past, Ryck Lydecker, Lawrence J. Sommer and Arthur Larsen (Eds.)
 Special Bicentennial Volume of Duluth's Legacy Series, Duluth, Minnesota, 1976, p.
 45 (reprinted in The Minnesota Archaeologist, Vol. 37, No. 4, (November 1978) pp. 157-197.